 By Ben Pensant

-But those not suffering from identity politics-induced selective amnesia will recall how Rushdie found himself under 24 hour police protection after the Supreme Leader of Iran, Ayatollah Khomeini, issued a fatwa ordering Muslims to kill Rushdie because of supposedly offensive content found in a book he’d never read.
-Needless to say, none were successful in offing Rushdie, though Yusuf Islam FKA ‘Peace Train’ songsmith Cat Stevens proved himself exactly the kind of Muslim liberal commentators love by condoning the death sentence and pondering burning Rushdie alive.
-He subsequently apologised for these comments but has never retracted them, not even when appearing on such liberal BBC shows as The One Show and Later…With Jools Holland.
-All credit to the Beeb too for refusing to give in to Islamophobia and smear an innocent man by repeating stuff he’s said.
+But those not suffering from identity politics-induced amnesia will recall how Rushdie found himself under 24 hour police protection after the Supreme Leader of Iran, Ayatollah Khomaniac issued a fatwa ordering Muslims to kill Rushdie because of offensive content found in a book he’d never read.
+Needless to say, none were successful in offing Rushdie, though Yusuf Islam AKA Wide World songsmith Cat Stephens proved himself exactly the kind of Muslim liberal commentators love by condoning the death sentence and offering to burn Rushdie alive.
+He subsequently apologised for these comments but has never retracted them, not even when appearing on liberal BBC programmes from The One Show to Late Night With Jools Holland.
+All credit to the Beeb for refusing to give in to Islamophobia and smear an innocent man by repeating stuff he’s said.

 Indeed, only last November he was still building bridges with faith communities by pledging to the Muslim Council Of Britain he would have ‘no problem’ with the UK re-introducing blasphemy laws.
-Where such reactionary measures would leave a married man who sniffs amyl nitrate and pays money to have unprotected sex with prostitutes is anyone’s guess.
-Though I’m sure those particular Muslims he showed solidarity with back in ’89 would treat him with tolerance and forgiveness, two cornerstones of the Qur’an.
-When I say ‘the Qur’an’ I don’t mean the proper one; I mean the Qur’an that exists in the heads of apologists.
-It’s far nicer than the real-life version as it contains not one reference to jihadism, homophobia or misogyny and no calls to violence or exhortations to murder whatsoever.
-As a result it has zero influence on all the actual jihadism, homophobia and misogyny that exists in the Islamic world and is not in the slightest bit connected to any violence or murder carried out in the name of Islam.
+Where such reactionary measures would leave a married man who sniffs amyl nitrate and has unprotected sex with male prostitutes is anyone’s guess, though I’m sure those Muslims he showed solidarity with back in ’89 would treat him with tolerance and forgiveness, two cornerstones of the Qu’ran.
+When I say ‘the Qur’an’ I don’t mean the proper one, I mean the Koran that only exists in the heads of apologists.
+It’s far nicer than the real-life version as it contains not one reference to jihadism, homophobia or misogyny, and zero calls to violence or exhortations to murder whatsoever.
+As a result it has no influence at all on the actual jihadism, homophobia and misogyny that is widespread in the Islamic world and is not in the slightest bit connected to any acts of violence or murder carried out in the name of Islam.
 You should read it.
-Or rather don’t read it, just ignore the actual Qur’an, convince yourself of the existence of this fictitious one and repeat the phrases ‘religion of peace’ and ‘nothing to do with Islam’ over and over again until your brain is as ideologically fried as Nathan Lean’s.
+Or rather don’t read it, just convince yourself it exists, and repeat the phrases ‘religion of peace’ and ‘nothing to do with Islam’ over and over again until your brain is as ideologically fried as Jihadi Jim’s (PBUH).

-A simple concept, and one that Vaz should’ve been knighted for highlighting it.
-Yet the right-wing press were determined to ignore the truth and pass the blame onto such unconnected factors as the girls’ religion or the fact that Abase Hussen – father of one of the girls – had a habit of taking his child to Al-Muhajiroun rallies attended by Lee Rigby killer Michael Adebolajo at which American flags were routinely set on fire.
-Amazingly this was suggested by The Daily Mail as a bigger factor in why his impressionable daughter harboured dark thoughts about Burkas and beheadings.
-Seriously.
-A man on a flying horse can see the main reasons were Islamophobia, Western foreign policy, Islamophobic Western foreign policy and the fact that the Met couldn’t spare the manpower to spy on Hussen’s children just in case they ran away to join the circus, the Salvation Army or a terrorist group who burn pilots alive and throw gays off tower blocks.
+A simple concept, and one that Vaz should’ve been knighted for highlighting.
+Yet the right-wing press were determined to ignore the truth and pass the blame onto such unconnected factors as the girls’ religion or the fact that the father of one of the girls had a habit of taking his child to Al-Muhajiroun rallies attended by Lee Rigsby killer Michael Adebayor at which American flags were routinely set on fire.
+Amazingly this was suggested by The Daily Fail as somehow influencing his impressionable daughter to harbour dark thoughts about Burkas and beheadings.
+Unbelievable.
+A man on a flying horse can see the main reasons were Islamophobia, Western foreign policy, and Islamophobic Western foreign policy, as well as the fact that the lazy Met apparently couldn’t be arsed to spy on these vulnerable kids just in case they ran away to join the circus, the Salvation Army, or a terrorist group who burn pilots alive and throw gays off buildings.